1927 Edmonton municipal election

 The 1927 municipal election was held December 12, 1927 to elect a mayor and five aldermen to sit on Edmonton City Council and four trustees to sit on each of the public and separate school boards.
-There were also two plebiscite questions.
+Voters also voted on two plebiscite questions.

 There were ten aldermen on city council, but five of the positions were already filled: Charles Gibbs, Alfred Farmilo, Charles Robson, George Hazlett, and Herbert Baker were all elected to two-year terms in 1926 and were still in office.

 There were seven trustees on the public school board, but three of the positions were already filled: Samuel Barnes, Thyrza Bishop, and J A Herlihy (SS) had all been elected to two-year terms in 1926 and were still in office.
 The same was true on the separate board, where Harry Carrigan, J O Pilon, and W D Trainor were continuing.

-This election was the last to be conducted using the single transferable vote system, as a plebiscite held concurrently with the election resulted in Edmontonians voting to return to a block voting system.
+This election was the last to use the single transferable vote election system to elect city councillors and school trustees and the instant-runoff voting election system to elect the mayor, as a plebiscite held concurrently with the election saw a majority of Edmontonians voting to return to a mixed first past the post and block voting election system.
+Ranked votes had been used since 1923.

 Voter turnout

-There were 12,907 ballots cast out of 37,106 eligible voters, for a voter turnout of 34.7%.
+A total of 12,907 ballots were cast out of 37,106 eligible voters, for a voter turnout of 34.7%.